 Why is Victoria Day Called May Two-Four?

-Victoria Day has taken on some informal nicknames that highlight the occasion as an early summer long weekend.
+Victoria Day has taken on some informal nicknames, highlighting the occasion as an early summer long weekend.

 The most popular is “May Two-Four,” which has dual meanings:

-- It references May 24th, Queen Victoria’s original birthday that the holiday honours.
+- It references May 24th, Queen Victoria’s original birthday, which the holiday honours.

 - It refers to a case or “two-four” of 24 beers, a popular long weekend purchase.